Washing Machine Drain Overflow: Causes, Fixes & Prevention

 • Most standpipe clogs are DIY-fixable in under an hour

-• Prevention habits dramatically reduce repeat issues
+• Prevention habits dramatically reduce repeat overflow issues

 • Upgrading drain lines adds long-term value to your home